sienlonglim/LangChain/readme.md

+20231201 Fixes:
-chroma was changed to 0.3.29 for streamlit
+- chroma was changed to 0.3.29 for streamlit - did not work, reverted
+- changed to FAISS vector db instead